The Bankrate promise

 For consumers looking to pay down existing debt while also earning rewards, the Discover it® Balance Transfer card is a solid choice.
-For no annual fee, you’ll get access to an introductory zero-interest offer on balance transfers, as well as a shorter offer on new purchases, while earning cash back rewards on rotating categories.
+For no annual fee, you’ll get access to an introductory zero-interest offer on balance transfers, as well as a shorter offer on new purchases, while also earning cash back rewards on rotating categories.

-When is the Discover it Balance Transfer card worth it?
+When is the Discover it® Balance Transfer card worth it?

 You need a long 0% intro APR offer on balance transfers

 For those looking to pay down existing balances over time while avoiding costly interest rates, this card is certainly worth it.
-Especially since there is no annual fee for owning the card, and the money you’ll save on interest can easily offset the card’s 3 percent balance transfer fee (up to 5 percent on future transfers, see terms).
+Especially since there is no annual fee for owning the card, and the money you’ll save on interest can easily offset the card’s 3 percent balance transfer fee (up to 5 percent on future transfers; see terms).

 What’s also notable about this card is that the variable APR (or the interest rate you’ll be charged after the introductory period ends) is quite reasonable compared to other balance transfer cards on the market.
-If you’re unsure whether you’ll be able to pay off your balance within the first 18 months of opening the card, the lower variable APR could further peak your interest in this card.
+If you’re unsure whether you’ll be able to pay off your balance within the first 18 months of opening the card, the lower variable APR could further pique your interest in this card.

 A rotating cash back rewards structure excites you

-The benefits of the Discover it Balance Transfer extend beyond its introductory APR offers.
+The benefits of the Discover it® Balance Transfer extend beyond its introductory APR offers.
 With this card, you’ll receive 5 percent cash back, after activation, on rotating categories each quarter (up to $1,500 in quarterly purchases, then 1 percent).
 You’ll also earn 1 percent cash back on all non-category purchases.
 This ensures the card will continue to bring value to you long after your debt is paid off.

 Just be sure to activate your 5 percent category each quarter, or you’ll automatically earn 1 percent cash back for those purchases.